 |17:00 – 18:00||Yoga practice (led class or Mysore practice)|

-Wherever you choose, make sure you have researched the school, and feel confident in the quality of teaching being offered.
+Wherever you choose, make sure you have researched the registered yoga school and feel confident in the quality of teaching being offered.

 When you go will depend on the country you choose, and if you want to avoid their wet season (which most people do), as well as what kind of weather you enjoy, and when you can get time off!
 For India and Thailand, generally November to February is the best time (although it depends what part of the country you are visiting), while Bali is best enjoyed in its dry season, from April to October.

-Most 200hr yoga trainings are in Hatha yoga, Vinyasa yoga, or Ashtanga-Vinyasa (or a combination of several styles).
+Most 200hr yoga teacher trainings are in Hatha yoga, Vinyasa yoga, or Multi style.

 Hatha yoga today has become somewhat of a ‘catch-all’ category to describe the general ‘flow’ yoga that you can find in most studios in the West.
 In general though, Hatha is slower paced than most vinyasa classes, and poses are usually held for several breaths.